googleprojectzero/sandbox-attacksurface-analysis-tools/README.txt

 * Added top level CanSynchronize property to NtObject
 * Bugs fixes from Rustam Agametov
 * Made process list in token viewer a list rather than a tree and made a separate handle tab.

 1.0.4
 -----
-* Support getting and setting file EA buffe
+* Support getting and setting file EA buffer
 * Added cmdlet to get NTSTATUS code information
 * Support to toggle UIAccess and Virtualization flags on tokens
 * Added asynchronous support for file operations using Task APIs